YOUR GUIDE TO:

 In this guide, we provide some advice on how to spot the red flags and explain what you can do if you’ve already been caught out.

 Authorised Push Payment fraud happens when someone is tricked into transferring money from their own account to a criminal.
-Unlike card fraud, where a transaction might be flagged and reversed, APP fraud involves payments approved by the victim themselves.
+Unlike credit or debit card fraud, where a transaction might be flagged and reversed, APP fraud involves payments approved by the victim themselves.

 Victims often believe they’re: